ourarash/multithreading_cpp/README.md

-Here is a video that explains more about how to use Google Test with Bazel in Visual Studio Code:
+Here is the video explaining how to use multi-threading in C++:

 <table><tr><td>